-Current Measurement (CM) clamp
+Current Direction (CD) and Current Measurement (CM) clamp

-Figure 8.3: CM Clamp
+Figure 8.3: CD / CM Clamp

-The CM clamp plugs into the accessory socket of the locator and enables CM measurements to be made on individual cables.
+The CD / CM clamp plugs into the accessory socket of the locator and enables CD and CM measurements to be made on individual cables.

 This accessory is used to identify a particular cable that is bunched with several other cables or in close proximity to other cables.
+The combination of direction current and current magnitude is extremely useful for identification purposes.